Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

-The third cloud 10, at (322.600, -0.630) and a distance of 3.45 kpc, has a predicted flux attributed to CRs from G330.2+01.0, which has a distance constrained to be $\gtrsim 5$ kpc.
-Although these distances are within the $\sim 50\%$ tolerance used to assign cloud-SNR pairs in our model, it seems likely that G330.2+01.0 is located at a greater distance than the cloud.

 Further clouds can be seen to overlap with HESS\,J1457-593, associated with the SNR G318.2+0.1 (distance estimated between 3.5\,kpc and 9.2\,kpc); a source that was first announced with the HGPS \citep{HGPS}.
-Nevertheless, all of these clouds have distances reported by \cite{Rice16} $\gtrsim$10 kpc, which makes any association with these TeV sources unlikely.
+This SNR is suggested by our model to illuminate the cloud at (319.05,0.61), adjacent to HESS\,J1503-582, whilst clouds overlapping with HESS\,J1457-593 are illuminated by G318.9+0.4, for which no distance is available.

-We note that the cloud located at (318.07, -0.21) was recently analysed by \cite{Peron18} using data from Fermi-LAT to probe the CR sea by testing for agreement between predicted and measured flux.
-This cloud was among those exhibiting a higher gamma-ray flux than expected due to the CR sea alone.
-Our model suggests that a detectable flux is expected from this cloud, assuming CR illumination by the SNR G327.4+01.0, with uncertain properties.
+We note that a cloud located at (318.07, -0.21) was recently analysed by \cite{Peron18} using data from Fermi-LAT to probe the CR sea by testing for agreement between predicted and measured flux.
+This cloud was among those exhibiting a higher gamma-ray flux than expected due to the CR sea alone, whilst our model does not predict an additional contribution due to nearby SNRs.

-Of the three bright clouds 5, 15 and 31 in this region, two are not associated with any significant emission from the HGPS and are associated with hypothetical SNRs.
-From table \ref{tab:psrsnrtargets}, it is clear that the predicted flux exceeds the derived upper limits in both cases, for the clouds 15 at (309.200, -0.960) and 31 at (315.630, -0.440).
-The cloud 5 at (313.370, 0.320) is situated at a distance of 9.58 kpc and overlaps with the TeV sources HESS\,J1420-607 and HESS\,J1418-609, both established as PWN with a distance of 5.6 kpc.
-As the distance to SNR G321.9-01.1 is unknown, we consider the predicted gamma-ray flux here as unlikely to contribute to the detected TeV emission.
+At $l \sim311^\circ$ two clouds overlap with significance contours not associated to any known TeV source.
+Both are predicted to be illuminated by CRs from the SNR G309.8+0.0 about which little is known.
+A dedicated analysis to search for emission from these clouds is worthwhile to either confirm our model predictions, or place constraints on properties of the corresponding SNR.

+The rather bright cloud at (309.2,-0.96) results from the sum of CR contributions from three SNRs; whilst the individual contributions are well compatible with upper limits, the summation likely over-predicts the total flux associated to this cloud, resulting in a total flux incompatible with the HGPS upper limit in the slow diffusion case.
+Of the two contributing SNRs, only G308.8-0.1 has a constrained distance and can be considered the more reliable prediction, with the flux prediction due to this SNR alone lying approximately 20\% below the HGPS upper limit (the other is G309.8+0.0 mentioned above).

 Westerlund 2 (HESS J1023-575) is another massive stellar cluster; as for Westerlund 1, in such a rich environment (of massive stars and molecular material) we can expect energetic particles illuminating nearby clouds to be a frequent occurrence \citep{DameJ1023}.
 The resulting morphology is complex and may be comprised of multiple CR accelerators; with the improved angular resolution of CTA in conjunction with multi-wavelength information, the origins of gamma-ray emission in this region may be revealed \citep{HESSWest2}.